 Mount Abu Winter Festival is one of the most mesmerizing festivals celebrated in India during winter.
 This 3-day event is held in December every year in Mount Abu, the only hill station of Rajasthan, and among the top places to visit near Udaipur.
 The main element of this festival is a large fair for local artisans to showcase their work along with traditional dance performances of Rajasthan like Daph, Ghoomar, and Gair.
-Apart from dance performances, concerts, sports competitions like cricket matches, kite flying, and rowing events are also organized.
+Apart from dance performances, concerts, and sports competitions like cricket matches, kite flying, and rowing events are also organized.
 Dilwara Jain Temples, Guru Shikhar Peak, Adhar Devi Temple, Sri Raghunathji Temple, Achalgarh Fort, Nakki Lake, Gaumukh Temple, and Mount Abu Wildlife Sanctuary are the top places to visit in Mount Abu.
-If you are planning to witness popular fairs and festivals of Rajasthan, this would go perfectly with your Christmas and New Year’s holiday.
+If you are planning to witness popular fairs and festivals during your Rajasthan tour, this would go perfectly with your Christmas and New Year’s holidays.

 Book Here : Mount Abu Tour Packages